Poor and Stupid: Plot

-Kenny, incensed and furious, storms to Cartman's house just in time for a visit from Vagisil founder Geoff Hamill and his wife Patty.
-Since Cartman's determination has brought considerable attention to Vagisil, Hamill rewards him with his own Vagisil-sponsored racecar, further galling Kenny.
+Kenny, furious at Eric's behavior, storms to Cartman's house just in time for a visit from Vagisil founder Geoff Hamill and his wife Patty.
+Since Cartman's determination has brought considerable attention to Vagisil, Hamill rewards him with his own Vagisil-sponsored racecar: further galling Kenny.
 Before his first race, Cartman posts bigoted and ignorant statements on his podcast and the media concludes that "NASCAR really is just for the poor and stupid".
 Kenny decides that he must put a stop to Cartman.
-He tries to smuggle a hunting rifle into the racetrack, but it gets confiscated.
-He is however reassured that he can buy another in the gift shop.
+Kenny tries to smuggle a hunting rifle into the racetrack though it is confiscated by security, who reassure him that he can buy another in the gift shop.

-At Cartman's first race in his Vagisil car, he drives badly, crashing into other drivers, pulling Danica Patrick under the wheel, and mowing down spectators.
+At Cartman's first race in his Vagisil car, he drives badly: crashing into other drivers, pulling Danica Patrick under the wheel, and mowing down spectators.
 When Kenny tries to interrupt, he's knocked onto the track; 2 cars crash to avoid him, leaving Cartman's the only car remaining in the race.
 Suddenly, Patty Hamill, fed up of her husband's disrespectful and condescending remarks toward her, gets onto the track and takes Jimmie Johnson's damaged car.
 She beats Cartman and wins the race, much to Hamill's sheer disappointment, now that his company is ruined.
 Cartman apologizes to Kenny (who, surprisingly is still alive) for trying to become a NASCAR driver, and gives his future up, still believing that he is too smart for NASCAR.
 He demands that Butters give back his money, then yells at him for having done what he was told and gotten rid of it.
 Kenny watches in disbelief and confusion.